 The gum-exude is used in dressings for scabies and cracked, dry skin, mostly on the sole of the feet.

 Mango flowers, particularly those of commercial varieties, are susceptible to fungal attack, with a dry period needed during flowering and fruit-set to produce a good crop of quality fruit.
 For this reason, commercial varieties are most productive in seasonally dry climates, generally frost-free subtropical and tropical areas with annual lows of 13 to 25 °C, annual highs of 22 to 35 °C, annual rainfall of 700 to 5000 mm and a dry season of 3 to 8 months.

 Ordinary, non-commercial varieties are less affected by humid conditions during flowering and will produce fair to good quality fruit in areas with a short dry season, or where the dry season is not pronounced.
 Worth trying in these areas are fungal (anthracnose) resistant varieties such as ‘Caraboa’, 'Carrie’, 'Chenna-Swarnarekha', ‘Earlygold’, ‘Edward’, ‘Florigon’, 'Fairchild’, 'Nariayal', ‘Paris’, 'Rapoza’, ‘Saigon’ and 'Van Dyke'.

-The seed start to lose their viability in the first three months and are best sown as soon as possible after the fruit has ripened.
+Mango seeds start to lose their viability after about three months and are best sown soon after the fruit has ripened.

-Trees performs best on deep, rich, free-draining clay, loam and sand soils of a moderately acid to neutral nature, generally with a pH of 5.0 to 7.5. and on sites with full to partial sun exposure.
+The tree performs best on deep, rich, free-draining clay-loam, loam, sandy-loam and loamy-sand soils of a moderately acid to neutral nature, generally with a pH of 5.0 to 7.5. and on sites with full to partial sun exposure.
 The tree has good tolerance to drought and seasonal flooding but poor tolerance to slow-draining soils.

 Mangos come in literally hundreds of varieties and cultivars, differing in tree size, fruit size, fruit shape and skin colour, as well as in the colour, flavour and texture of the pulp.